beancount/fava/src/fava/help/filters.md

 current year.
 To prevent subtraction, use parentheses: `(month)-10` refers to the 10th of this month, whereas `month-10` would be 10 months ago.

+**Week number** Week number of the year (Monday as the first day of the week) as a decimal number.
+All days in a new year preceding the first Monday are considered to be in week 0.

 ### Account

 Filter entries by account, matching any entry this account is part of.
 The